 Once cooled, slice using a hand knife, electric knife, or electric slicer, fitted with a serrated blade.

 *I skip this step as I now own a heated bread proofer that hold water, which keeps the top of the dough moist.
-It’s the Brod & Taylor Folding Proofer & Slow Cooker.
+It’s the Brod & Taylor Folding Proofer & Slow Cooker (see link above recipe from my affiliate).
 I preheated my proofer to 86°F degrees F.